Réunion: Hydroelectric power

 Due to the large volumes of rainfall, the flow of surface water allows the installation of hydroelectric infrastructures, especially as erosion has carved out narrow and very deep ravines.
 The Sainte-Rose plant (22 MW) and the Takamaka plant (17.5 MW) are the two largest.
 In total, the island's six hydroelectric infrastructures have a capacity of 133 MW.

 Symbols

 Réunion has no official coat of arms or flag.

 Former Governor Merwart created a coat of arms for the island on the occasion of the 1925 colonial exhibition organised on Petite-Île.
-Merwart, a member of the Reunion Island Society of Sciences and Arts, wanted to include the island's history:
+Merwart, a member of the Réunion Island Society of Sciences and Arts, wanted to include the island's history: